techidaily/site-win11-tips/source/_posts/correcting-invalid-device-label-in-windows-os.md

 ## 3\.
 Disable Preference Sync Across Your Devices

- The[preference settings sync](https://www.makeuseof.com/tag/use-sync-settings-smoother-experience-windows/) is one important feature Windows offers.
+ The [preference settings sync](https://www.makeuseof.com/tag/use-sync-settings-smoother-experience-windows/) is one important feature Windows offers.
 When using multiple devices with your Microsoft account, your preferences and settings are harmonized across your devices without having to reconfigure each one individually.

  Though helpful, it could also present a potential problem when renaming your PC, so you might consider turning this off while you do so.